A Team Approach to Care

 At Comprehensive Urology, our patients can expect to have dedicated, personalized treatment.
 Using the da Vinci Surgical System for vaginal vault suspension is safe, but it is not recommended for every patient.
 To learn more about the device and the procedures, please do not hesitate to contact us.

-What are the Benefits of Robotic Vaginal Vault Suspension?
+What are the benefits of Robotic Vaginal Vault Suspension

-Robot-assisted gynecological procedures are currently the least invasive option when it comes to treating uterine or vaginal prolapse.
 The da Vinci robot offers the following benefits compared to traditional open surgery:

 - Reduced blood loss and less need for transfusions